-Charles Sanders PeircePeirce was deeply impressed by chance as a way to bring diversity and "progress" (in the form of increasingly complex organisms) to the world, including the mind.
+Charles Sanders PeircePeirce was deeply impressed by chance as a way to bring diversity and "progress" into the world, in the form of increasingly complex physical structures and biological organisms, including the mind.
 Peirce was unequivocal that chance was a real property of the world.
 He named it Tyche (τύχη).
 He writes in his third Monist article, "The Law of Mind,"

 102. In an article published in The Monist for January, 1891, I endeavored to show what ideas ought to form the warp of a system of philosophy, and particularly emphasized that of absolute chance.
 In the number of April, 1892, I argued further in favor of that way of thinking, which it will be convenient to christen tychism (from τύχη, chance).
 A serious student of philosophy will be in no haste to accept or reject this doctrine; but he will see in it one of the chief attitudes which speculative thought may take, feeling that it is not for an individual, nor for an age, to pronounce upon a fundamental question of philosophy.
 That is a task for a whole era to work out.
-I have begun by showing that tychism must give birth to an evolutionary cosmology, in which all the regularities of nature and of mind are regarded as products of growth, and to a Schelling-fashioned idealism which holds matter to be mere specialized and partially deadened mind.
+I have begun by showing that tychism must give birth to an evolutionary cosmology, in which all the regularities of nature and of mind are regarded as products of growth.
 The next step in the study of cosmology must be to examine the general law of mental action.
 In doing this, I shall for the time drop my tychism out of view, in order to allow a free and independent expansion to another conception signalised in my first Monist paper as one of the most indispensable to philosophy, though it was not there dwelt upon ; I mean the idea of continuity.
 The tendency to regard continuity, in the sense in which I shall define it, as an idea of prime importance in philosophy may conveniently be termed synechism.

 See more philosopher profiles at the Logic Gallery by David Marans